naver/splade/README.md

 ## Requirements

-*In order to get the weights from this repo, be sure to have git lfs installed (not mandatory).* We recommend to start from a fresh environment, and install the packages from `conda_splade_env.yml`.
+We recommend to start from a fresh environment, and install the packages from `conda_splade_env.yml`.

 ```
 conda create -n splade_env python=3.9